 You can get a generalized, non-specific criminal justice certificate, or a certificate that specializes in a specific field relating to justice, courts, security, and corrections.
 Here’s a look at some of your options:

-Certifications in criminal justice are ideal for those who want certification that’s not limited to one specific field.
+A criminal justice certificate is ideal for those who want certificates that’s not limited to one specific field.
 Criminal justice certificate programs provide students with a general overview of the three main branches of criminal justice: law enforcement, court system, and corrections.
 Once you receive your certificate, you can start an entry-level justice job, or pursue an associate’s degree in a specialized subject.

 A security certificate program teaches students an overview of criminal justice, how to identify and resolve unsafe situations, and how to follow typical security job rules and regulations.
 Armed security officers may also receive additional training on how to operate their firearms.